-114. In addition, according to Dr. Durand, the government of President Ollanta Humala is the government "that ha[d] more cases of lobbying, favoritism and corruption involving both the president, Nadine Heredia, and several ministers who participated in the decision to award blocks III and IV to Graña y Montero."
-President Ollanta Humala and Nadine Heredia (Nadine Heredia) are known as "the presidential couple" precisely because of the influence exercised by Nadine Heredia on everything related to her husband's presidential administration.
+During the tenure of President Ollanta Humala, there were several cases of lobbying 114. bias and unethical conduct.
+These instances involved not only the president and Nadine Heredia, but also various ministers who were responsible for awarding blocks III and IV to Graña y Montero.
+173 President Ollanta Humala and Nadine Heredia (Nadine Heredia) are known as "the presidential couple" precisely because of the influence exercised by Nadine Heredia on everything related to her husband's presidential administration.
+174